 Everyone who saw Margot Robbie in SUICIDE SQUAD immediately knew she was special.
 Her character, Harley Quinn, is a chaotic force that commands attention; she’s fun and terrifying at the same time.

-Robbie returns as Harley Quinn in BIRDS OF PREY, set to fly into theatres in 2020.
+Robbie returns as Harley Quinn in BIRDS OF PREY, set to fly into theatres next month.
 The new movie will bring many more DC characters to the screen as well.
-Here’s everything we know about BIRDS OF PREY so far.
+Here’s everything we know about BIRDS OF PREY at this moment.

 Where Can I Find the Birds of Prey Trailer?

 The Birds of Prey Director

 The film’s director is a cool choice.
 Her name is Cathy Yan, and she’s a business school grad who became a journalist (with jobs at the Los Angeles Times and the Wall Street Journal) before becoming a filmmaker.
 Yan’s first feature, DEAD PIGS, debuted at Sundance 2018 to glowing reviews.
 The Shanghai-set story looks at family and cultural changes in China.
 Margot Robbie reportedly specifically wanted Yan to direct BIRDS OF PREY.

 What’s the Official Title?

 The Birds of Prey Story

-We do know that the story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
+The story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
 Why?
-Well, a young girl, Cassandra Cain, ends up with a diamond belonging to Black Mask (Ewan McGregor), one of the most powerful criminals in Gotham’s new underworld.
-The Birds of Prey set out to rescue Cassandra, though there’s probably a lot more to the story than that.
+Well, a young girl, Cassandra Cain, ends up with a very special diamond belonging to Black Mask (Ewan McGregor), one of the most powerful criminals in Gotham’s new underworld.
+The women individually set out to rescue Cassandra with their own motives in mind, bringing together the titular team for the first time.

 The Birds of Prey Cast

 Here’s where things get fun.
 Naturally, Margot Robbie plays Harleen Quinzel, aka Harley Quinn.
 She was once a psychiatrist, but has left that life behind to pursue, well, whatever she wants.
 She’s unpredictable, to say the least, so assuming any one type of behavior from Harley is a very bad idea.